SkretasLab/ProteoSeeker/install_summary.md

 # 1. Installation
 ## 1.1 Docker
 <p align="justify">To install ProteoSeeker from Docker Hub as a Docker image, Docker must be installed in your system.
-To install Docker in Ubuntu, follow the instructions provided by the link below:</p>
+To install Docker in Ubuntu, follow the instructions provided by the link below.
+Then, download the image of ProteoSeeker from Docker Hub.
+There are two versions.</p>

 Docker engine for Ubuntu: https://docs.docker.com/engine/install/ubuntu/

-<p align="justify">Then, download the image of ProteoSeeker from Docker Hub.
-There are two versions.</p>

-The main_v1.0.0 version has a download size of  **13.16 GB** and decompressed has a size of **30.4 GB**.
-To install the main_v1.0.0 version use **one** of the following commands:
+The main_v1.0.0 version has a download size of  **13.16 GB** and decompressed has a size of **30.4 GB**:
 ~~~bash
 sudo docker image pull skretaslab/proteoseeker
 or